Etheram68/bot-role-manager/README.md

 ## Docs
 ### General
-> The language of the bot is Python, is code with `python 3.9`
+> The language of this bot is `Python 3.9`

+*Don't forget to use commands: `pip install -r requirement.txt` to install the necessary dependencies*

 ### Permissions
 This bot needs the following permission to work